-Democrats are urging President Biden to seize intellectual property rights through a misuse of his executive powers by having the administration utilize “march-in” provisions set by the Bayh-Dole Act, a law passed in 1980.
+Today, the Senate Health, Education, Labor, and Pensions (HELP) Committee will hold a hearing in which Democrats are expected to urge President Biden to seize intellectual property rights through the misuse of “march-in” provisions set by the Bayh-Dole Act, a law passed in 1980.

 Not only would this constitute a blatant misuse of executive authority, but it would threaten medical innovation and American competitiveness and put the U.S. on the pathway toward socialist price controls.

 Previously, leftist special interest groups sent a letter to HHS urging the agency to use march-in rights to lower the price of six different products/classes of drugs.
 Additionally, Democrat lawmakers, including Senators Elizabeth Warren (D-Mass.) and Angus King (I-Maine) and Representatives Peter DeFazio (D-Ore.) and Lloyd Doggett (D-Texas), sent a letter to HHS Secretary Xavier Becerra urging him to use the Bayh-Dole Act’s “march-in” provision in order to manipulate the price of one specific prostate cancer medication, Xtandi.

 Before Bayh-Dole, the government took ownership over inventions that were supported by federal funding.
 However, this meant that tens of thousands of government-funded inventions were never put to use and not a single new drug funded with government support was developed.